ten-blue-links/cikm20/README.md

 ### LambdaMART Effectiveness

-The experiment scripts should be able to replicate the following results:
+The experiment scripts should be able to reproduce the following results:

 | Test Queries                    | RBP 0.9       | NDCG 5 | NDCG 20 | AP    |
 |---------------------------------|---------------|--------|---------|-------|